Cancer Research UK/Bupa Foundation Cancer Prevention Initiative

 To achieve this, under the auspices of the International Advisory Board (IAB), and led by a Cancer Prevention Champion, the Cancer Prevention Initiative will be active in three main areas.

-The CRUK/Bupa Foundation Policy Centre will drive the translation of research output into population impact through real-world policy change.
+The Policy Research Centre for Prevention will drive the translation of research output into population impact through real-world policy change.

-The CRUK/Bupa Foundation Cancer Prevention Fellowship Scheme will support the next generation of outstanding young researchers and health care professionals to deliver a sustainable source of future leaders in cancer prevention.
-The Fellowship Scheme is currently open for applications.
+The Cancer Prevention Fellowship scheme will support the next generation of outstanding young researchers and health care professionals to deliver a sustainable source of future leaders in cancer prevention.

 The Bupa Foundation Fund will facilitate idea generation for behavioural research in cancer prevention, by bringing together a diversity of individuals, and providing funds for the development of innovative, radical and pioneering research.